The database

 2. Buy dried mushrooms, soak them in water for several hours until soft, then cook them.

-3. Sprinkle Real Mushroom’s 5 Defenders Mushrooms Blend directly onto your dog’s regular meals.
+3. Sprinkle Real Mushroom’s 5 Defenders Mushrooms complex powder directly onto your dog’s regular meals.

 Important: